PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

 IPFS was recently added to GNU Guix.
 The first task for me was to update and add cwltool to GNU Guix. cwltool is the reference implementation of CWL.
 This took me a few hours because quite a few dependencies had to be added in, and some of these packages have 'fixated' versions and ultimately do not build on a very recent Python 3.7.
 Of course this should (and will) be fixed with cwltool, but with Guix we can introduce both older and recently updated packages without issues, i.e., fixing dependency hell.
-To manage all this I created a special Guix [channel](https://github.com/genenetwork/guix-cwl) and after setting up the channel (see the [README](https://github.com/genenetwork/guix-cwl/blob/master/README.org)) on Debian, Ubuntu, Fedora, Arch (etc.) the installation should be as easy as
+To manage all this I created a special Guix [channel](https://github.com/genenetwork/guix-cwl) and after setting up the channel (see the [`README`](https://github.com/genenetwork/guix-cwl/blob/master/README.org)) on Debian, Ubuntu, Fedora, Arch, etc., the installation should be as easy as

 ```sh
 guix package -i cwltool -p ~/opt/cwl
 ```

-Note that I am setting a Guix profile in ~/opt/cwl.
+Note that I am setting a Guix profile in `~/opt/cwl`.
 This profile contains symbolic links to all relevant tools installed by GNU Guix with that command.

-Now to run the tool you need to set the paths etc. with the convenience script
+Now to run the tool you need to set the paths etc. with the convenience
+script:

 ```sh
 . ~/opt/cwl/etc/profile